Bradford Count

-The Bradford Count, also known as the English Worsted Yarn Count System or Spinning Count, is a traditional British method of assessing the fineness or fibre diameter of wool.
+The Bradford Count, also known as the Bradford System, English Worsted Yarn Count System or Spinning Count, is a traditional British method of assessing the fineness or fibre diameter of wool.
 It is named after the city of Bradford in West Yorkshire.

-To measure the fineness of sheep wool fibre before microscopes and lasers were used, English wool handlers in the city of Bradford described wool by estimating (with experienced eyes) how many 560 yd hanks of single-strand yarn could be made by a good spinner from a pound (0.436 kg) of "top" (cleaned combed wool with the fibres all parallel).
-The finer the wool, the more hanks could be spun: from a pound of "62s," for example, sixty-two such hanks could be made.
-Bradford Count values usually vary between 28s for coarse wools to 70s for very fine ones.
-A table of equivalences with the modern system of measuring diameters in microns was published by the International Wool Secretariat in 1970 or 1990:
+To measure the fineness of sheep wool fibre before microscopes and lasers were used, English wool handlers in the city of Bradford described wool by estimating (with experienced eyes) how many 560 yd hanks of single-strand yarn could be made by a good spinner from a pound (0.454 kg) of "top" (cleaned combed wool with the fibres all parallel).
+The finer the wool, the greater the number of hanks that could be spun: from a pound of "62s," for example, sixty-two such hanks could be made.
+Bradford Count values usually range from 28s for coarse wools to 70s for very fine ones.